France in Spring: Secret Spots You’ll Fall in Love With

 Perpignan: Mediterranean Charm and Local Culture

-The blend of French and Catalan culture here is really unique.
-You can hear it in the language, see it in the buildings, and definitely taste it in the food.
+The mingling of French and Catalan culture here is completely unique: it’s something you can hear in the language, see in the buildings, and something that you can certainly taste in the food.

 Leucate: Seaside Walks and Local Flavors